Teams, tales and tips – a guide to the local game

 One block over on Fanny-von-Lehnert-Straße, the upscale Wyndham Grand Salzburg offers a heated indoor pool and extensive conference facilities, while across the road is the local branch of the successful German a&o chain, a hostel/budget hotel hybrid with a 24-hour reception and games a-plenty.

 Between the station and the city centre on Saint-Julien-Straße, the Germany-wide Plaza Inn has taken over from the old-school AMEDIA Hotel Express.
-On the same street, Am Hirschengrün has taken over from the ACHAT Plaza Zum Hirschen Salzburg is a convivial choice with 60 affordable guest rooms.
+On the same street, Am Hirschengrün has taken over from the ACHAT Plaza Zum Hirschen Salzburg, a convivial choice with 60 affordable guest rooms.